apple/swift-protobuf/Documentation/INTERNALS.md

 Proto2 optional fields are not nullable; they always have a value.
 This is a subtle but important difference between the two.

-In my own code, I've found that I use proto2 optionals in two different ways:
+Usually, the current form seems to noticeably simplify the usage:
-Most of the time, I just use whatever value is there, relying on the default when no value was set explicitly.
+Most of the time, you just want to use whatever value is there, relying on the default when no value was set explicitly.
-But sometimes, I do need to verify that the other side explicitly provided the values I expect.
+Sometimes, you may need to verify that the other side explicitly provided the values you expect.
-In these cases, it is far easier for me to assert that the received object `has` the expected fields in just one place, then use the current values throughout, than to unwrap Swift Optionals at every access.
+In these cases, it is generally easier to assert that the received object `has` the expected fields in just one place, then use the current values throughout, than to test and unwrap Swift Optionals at every access.

 **Proto2 required fields:**